मधुर्य-कादम्बिनी

 When āsakti achieves full maturity it is called rati or bhāva.

-Bhāva is the preliminary stage of manifestation of the three energies sat, cid and ānanda, emanating from the Lord Himself.
+Bhāva is the preliminary stage of manifestation of the three energies sat, cid and ānanda, emanating from the Lord Himself:

-Moreover, by the profuse release of its fragrances, the flower of bhāva is able to invite Madhusūdana and make him appear there.
+By the profuse release of its fragrances, the flower of bhāva is able to invite Madhusūdana and make him appear there.

 II.
 Symptoms of Bhāva